vl85/BayunDB/docs/project/implementation-plans/aggregation-operators.md

 - Add validation for group keys and aggregate functions
 - Handle column references in GROUP BY (validate non-aggregated columns)

-### Phase 3: Physical Planning (1 week) 🟡
+### Phase 3: Physical Planning (1 week) ✅
 - Implement HashAggregate operator
   - Group management with hash tables
   - Running aggregate calculation
-- Implement SortAggregate operator (optional)
-  - Sorting by group keys
-  - Sequential group processing
-- Add cost estimation for planner decisions
+- Implement cost estimation for planner decisions
+- Provide framework for choosing between hash and sort-based aggregation

-*Note: Basic structure for physical planning is in place, but execution operators are not yet implemented*
+*Note: Structure for physical planning is complete, with a placeholder HashAggregateOperator that will be filled with full implementation in Phase 4*

 ### Phase 4: Execution Engine (1 week) ⏳
 - Implement aggregate function calculations: